MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-outlook.md

 1. Review the list of suggestions.
 You can search for a technician by name, filter by dates, or sort the list by start time or travel time.

-   If the **Estimated Duration** hasn't been set up in the resource requirements, 30 minutes is used as a default.
+   If the **Estimated Duration** isn't set up in the resource requirements, 30 minutes is used as a default.

    :::image type="content" source="media/fsp-outlook-scheduling.png" alt-text="Screenshot of the Field Service pane in Outlook, Scheduling suggestions, with the search, filter, and sorting options highlighted.":::